 Sec.
-7-9-61.6. - 7-9-126 (c) Lot line adjustments.
+7-9-61.6. - Lot line adjustments.

-A lot line adjustment shall be processed pursuant to is a discretionary action per the Subdivision Code and shall not require the approval of an area Variance Permit if the following both finding s below are is made:
+A lot line adjustment shall be processed pursuant to the Subdivision Code and shall not require the approval of an area Variance Permit if the following finding is made:

-- (a) Each building site is of sufficient area and width to comply with the area and width requirements for the zoning district in which it is located. - (1) The lot line adjustment is between two (2) single-family residential properties with one (1) or both of them developed. - (2) The lot line adjustment would serve to achieve greater consistency with the applicable setback standards. - (b) Any substandard lot that is part of a lot line adjustment may not decrease in area as a result of the lot line adjustment.
+- (a) Each building site is of sufficient area and width to comply with the area and width requirements for the zoning district in which it is located. - (b) Any substandard lot that is part of a lot line adjustment may not decrease in area as a result of the lot line adjustment.

 Sec.
-7-9-61.7. - 7-9-126 (d) Building site area.
+7-9-61.7. - Building site area.

-(a) Building site area shall be calculated by measuring the site horizontally as a level plane.
+- (a) Building site area shall be calculated by measuring the site horizontally as a level plane.
 Rights-of-way or easements that prohibit surface use of the site, except easements for open space purposes on single-family lots, shall be excluded from the calculation.
 (Examples of open space easements include, but are not limited to, resource preservation and scenic easements.)
-The minimum building site area required by the applicable district or planning

-- area regulations shall be undivided and relatively compact although the entire building site may be larger with diffuse parts. - (b) That portion of a panhandle or flag building site that is used for access purposes and is under forty (40) feet in width shall not be used in calculating the area of the building site.
+The minimum building site area required by the applicable district or planning area regulations shall be undivided and relatively compact although the entire building site may be larger with diffuse parts. - (b) That portion of a panhandle or flag building site that is used for access purposes and is under forty (40) feet in width shall not be used in calculating the area of the building site.

 Sec.
-7-9-61.8. - 7-9-127 Building line regulations for main buildings and structures.
+7-9-61.8. - Building line regulations for main buildings and structures.